Q: What is CCRN certification?

 Q: How many questions are on the exam, and what content is covered?

-A: The 3-hour CCRN exam contains 150 items; 125 items are scored and 25 are used to gather statistical data on item performance for future exams.
+A: The three-hour CCRN exam contains 150 items; 125 items are scored and 25 are used to gather statistical data on item performance for future exams.
 The items are based on the AACN Synergy Model for Patient Care, with 80% focusing on Clinical Judgment and 20% focusing on Professional Caring and Ethical Practice.

 Q: How soon after testing will I find out if I passed the CCRN exam?